-The units of measure used for the horizontal and vertical axes are displayed in drop-down menus on the Format tab in the Chart pane.
-When the profile graph is first created, its unit of measure is set to that of the dataset, defaulting to meters if a unit is not found.
+The units of measure used for the horizontal and vertical axes are displayed in drop-down menus on the Format tab in the Chart Properties pane.
+When the profile graph is created, its unit of measure is set to that of the dataset, defaulting to meters if a unit is not found.
 After the profile graph is created, you can select different units from the drop-down menus, and the profile graph and the axes will be redrawn accordingly.

 Titles and description

 The color of each line in the profile graph will be the same as the color of the line in the map display.
 If the current renderer is Single Symbol, all lines will be the same color.
-You can change the renderer to Unique Value to potentially have different colors for different lines.
+You can change the renderer to Unique Value to use different colors for different lines.